5 January 2023 Survey of Universities

 2 Here, "billion" is used in the sense 109, which used to be an American usage but which seems to be becoming universal.
 Suggest an alternative if you object.

-Note: There may be additional news items on the members-only news page.
+There may be other news items on the members-only news page.
 Login to see them.